awestover/thoughts/content/direct-sum-testing-grid.md

 ## Shapka Test
 This one is pretty clear.

+>[!bug]
+>However, I think their exposition has some rather serious typos in it.
+>For instance, they define the Shapka test incorrectly.

 If
 $$\Pr_{a,b}[f(b_1,b_2,b_3)=f(a_1,a_2,b_3)+f(a_1,b_2,a_3)+f(b_1,a_2,a_3)]>1-\epsilon,$$
 then, $f$ is close to $f^{a}$ for some $a$, where $f^{a}$ is